malisha81/magento2-webserver-test/README.md

 troubleshuting:
-if you have trouble with timeout please edit test.sh and configure higer timeout.
+if you have trouble with timeout please edit test.sh and increase timeout.

 <h4>home page</h4>